MaxPleaner/sounds/readme.md

   - `/s` prompts for a new time signature (used by metronome)
   - `/h` prints the help page
   - `/k` prints the keymap

+**Feaures in development**

+Arpeggios:

+- see the keymap for an example of starting an arpeggio.
+- define a new arpeggio in [lib/arpeggio_scales.rb](./lib/arpeggio_scales.rb).
+Also see `Integer#to_musical_scale_step` defined in [core_util.rb](./core_util.rb)
+and the methods in [lib/musical_scale_step.rb](./lib/musical_scale_step.rb).
+- The first time an arpeggio is run, it will create a bunch of files.
+These are copies of the trigger mp3 sound, pitch shifted to whatever the arpeggio requires.
+- From time to time `rm -rf mp3/arpeggios/*` can be run to clear out old arpeggio files if the folder's getting large.
+The arpeggio files can be recreated at runtime, anyway.